SansGuidon/bookmarks/README.md

 * [anime-planet](http://www.anime-planet.com/) - one of the most complete manga and anime database for finding recommended content, or cataloging and reviewing your collection

 # Movies
-* [SC (SensCritique)](https://www.senscritique.com) - [FR] french social networking service meant for discovery, cataloging, sharing reviews and tastes in films, tv series, music, books, comics and video games
+* [SC (SensCritique)](https://www.senscritique.com) - [FR] :fr: french social networking service meant for discovery, cataloging, sharing reviews and tastes in films, tv series, music, books, comics and video games
 * [Rotten Tomatoes](https://www.rottentomatoes.com/) - quality measurement for movies & tv, by creating a score based on top critics
 * [Metacritic](http://www.metacritic.com/) - similar to Rotten Tomatoes.
 Aggregates reviews and provides a metascore for movies, tv, games and music
 * [IMDB (Internet Movie Database)](http://www.imdb.com/) - aka IMDb, the biggest online database of info related to films and tv